DejvVole/JavaScript-project/README.md

 ## Features

 - Admin authentication: Only authenticated users with admin privileges can access the product management functionality.
-- Add new products: Admins can add new products to the database, including product name, description, price, and image.
+- Add new products: Admins can add new products to the database, including product name, description and image.
 - View all products: All products stored in the database are displayed on the web page.
 - Edit and delete products: Admins can edit or delete existing products from the database.